-There were about 327,300 jobs for Forest Firefighter in 2016 (in the United States).
+In the United States, there were 327,300 jobs for Forest Firefighter in 2016.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,600 new jobs for Forest Firefighter by 2026.
 The BLS estimates 24,300 yearly job openings in this field.

 The states with the most job growth for Forest Firefighter are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.